mboyea/hex-divinity/player-character.md

 When a creature has more than one source of advantage, any additional source of advantage gives a +2 to the roll.
 Each instance of disadvantage still cancels an instance of advantage.

-### Limited OA
+### Limited Opportunity Attacks

 A creature must have a source of advantage on melee attack rolls to perform an OA (Opportunity Attack) on an enemy.
 Common sources include **Flanking**, **Hidden**, **Spells** like **True Strike (Bard, Sorcerer, Warlock, Wizard)** and **Ensnaring Strike (Ranger)**, and **Abilities** like **Reckless Attack (Barbarian)** and **Steady Aim (Rogue)**.

-### Semi-Crunchy Crits
+### Tarnished Weapons and Armor

+When a creature rolls a critical failure on a skill check using gear, that gear is Tarnished.
-When a creature rolls a critical hit, they may max *one* of their additional damage dice, instead of rolling it.
+When a creature rolls a critical success to hit a targeted attack, the opponent's armor is Tarnished.
+If a character's armor is to be Tarnished, they may instead have a held item become Tarnished as a reaction.

+### Disarm Action

+Using the Attack action, you can make a special attack action to knock an item from a target's grasp.
+If you're able to make multiple attacks with the Attack action, this replaces one of them.

+The attacker makes a Strength (Athletics) check to contest the target's skill check.
+The target makes a Strength (Athletics) or Dexterity (Acrobatics) check (with advantage if they're holding the item with two hands).
+If the attacker wins the contest, the target drops the item.

 ### Hold Turn

 A creature may hold their turn to decrease their initiative order.
-If a player is not playing out their turn within 10 seconds, they must hold their turn.
+If a player is not playing out their turn within 10 seconds, they may be forced to hold their turn by the game master.

 ### Speed Rolling